rettopnivek/utilityf/README.md

 # utilityf

 A R package with a collection of useful functions for modeling and plotting.
-For instance, there are functions for calculating the standard error of the mean, plotting ellipses, determining the minimum and maximum boundaries for plots, and a wrapper for maximum likelihood estimation.
+For instance, there are functions for calculating the standard error of the mean, plotting ellipses, creating design matrices, and determining the minimum and maximum boundaries for plots.

 ## Getting started

 ### Prerequisites

-The program R ( version >= 3.0 )
+The program R ( version >= 2.15.1 )

 ### Installation